Doctor Who Monsters, Aliens and Villains

 The Fourth Doctor

-However, the Nimon eventually bit off more then they could chew while they tried to conquer the planet Skonnos, which used to be the centre of a vast empire which died out; only the army was left, while their technology and weapons were virtually falling apart.
-Following their usual pattern, one of the Nimon offered the people of Skonnos advanced technology in exchange for human sacrifices from the nearby planet of Aneth.
-Everything went well for a while, but then the Fourth Doctor and Romana arrived on the ship transporting the last batch of sacrifices by mistake when its engine shut down.
-The Doctor managed to repair it, but the ship then left with Romana, leaving The Doctor and K9 trapped in the TARDIS, which, unfortunately, had been going through a complete systems maintenance check-up by The Doctor, and so wasn't capable of dematerialising at the moment.
+However, the Nimon eventually bit off more then they could chew while they tried to conquer the planet Skonnos, which used to be the centre of a vast empire which died out after a long period of civil war.
+By this point, only the Skonnos army was left, their technology and weapons virtually falling apart as their chief scientist Soledeed was the only non-military man left.
+Following their usual pattern, one of the Nimon offered the people of Skonnos advanced technology in exchange for human sacrifices from the nearby planet of Aneth, threatening Aneth using their past reputation despite their inability to enforce that threat.
+The plan progressed well for a time, with Soledeed too arrogant to ever question why the Nimon was doing this, until the Fourth Doctor and Romana discovered the ship transporting the last batch of sacrifices, the ship having suffered an overload when its pilot pushed its antiquated systems too far.
+The Doctor managed to repair the damage, but the ship then left with Romana, leaving The Doctor and K9 trapped in the TARDIS, which, unfortunately, had been going through a complete systems maintenance check-up by The Doctor, and so wasn't capable of dematerialising at the moment.

-Fortunately, The Doctor managed to get the TARDIS working long enough to get to Skonnos, where he and K9 managed to track down Romana and the other 'sacrifices'.
-Romana discovered the capsule the Nimon had used to travel from their previous conquest - the planet Crinoth -, and, with the aid of the last survivor of the planet, managed to acquire a weapon that could be used against the Nimon, also learning a great deal about the Nimon’s methods and their technology.
-After the first Nimon had been killed, The Doctor destroyed the complex on Skonnos, thus trapping the Nimon on Crinoth as it began to die as they had no power available to send themselves anywhere else.
+Fortunately, The Doctor managed to get the TARDIS working long enough to get to Skonnos, where he and K9 managed to track down Romana and the other 'sacrifices' inside the Nimon complex.
+During their search, Romana discovered the capsule the Nimon had used to travel from their previous conquest, the planet Crinoth, briefly travelling to Crinoth and learning more about the Nimon with the aid of Sozem, Crinoth's last survivor.
+Thanks to Sozem,s experience, Romana learned more about the Nimon's technology and plans, as well as acquiring a weapon that could be used to stun the Nimon.
+Once Romana had returned to Skonnos, The Doctor configured the Nimons' equipment to divert the black holes they were using for transport into the middle of nowhere.
+With the first wave of Nimon on Skonnos having been killed, the complex was set to self-destruct by the now-insane Soledeed as The Doctor and Romana fled with the sacrifices, thus trapping the Nimon on Crinoth as it began to die as they had no power available to send themselves anywhere else.

 Audio - Seasons of Fear